abhisheksanghai/abhisheksanghai.github.io/README.md

 ## Supervised Learning

 These are models that have the outcome variable defined and the objective is to reach as close as possible to this outcome variable.
 These are of two types i.e. **Regression and Classification**.
+For this, we first define an error metric to help us with our cause.
+We will look into this later on.

 Regression Models have continuous variable as outcome while classification Models have categorical variables as outcome.